danrot/master-thesis/03_implementation.md

 defines the required methods for the `Client` to support versioning.
 If the `VersionHandler` of this thesis is used, these methods only delegate to the corresponding method in the `VersionHandler`.
-The `GenericVersioningInterface` also extends this `VersioningInterface`, because the use of the `VersionHandler` also assumes that the `VersioningInterface` is used.
+The `GenericVersioningInterface` extends this `VersioningInterface`, because the use of the `VersionHandler` also assumes that the `VersioningInterface` is used.
 This way the `Client` only has to implement one instead of two interfaces.

 The `GenericVersioningInterface` also forces the developer to implement a `setVersionHandler` method.
 This method is required in order to pass the